horeilly1101/artin/README.md

 # artin
-> A collection of matrix operations over the field of rationals.
+> A collection of matrix operations on floating point numbers.

 ## How to Use